pkNFTapi/README.md/README.md

 # NFTapi

-NFTapi is the secure storage solution for private data including API keys and login credentials.
+NFTapi private data storage solution including API keys and login credentials.
 It ensures that sensitive information is protected and accessible only to the owner(s) as authorized user(s).
 Features:

     Secure Storage: Stores API keys, login credentials, and other sensitive data securely.